Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

 \subsection{Performance Comparison (RQ1)}

-In this section, we study the recommendation performance of the proposed HCR framework.
+In this section, we study the recommendation performance of HCR framework.
 We compare HCR with a variety of approaches including the biased conventional methods and de-biasing methods.
 The comparison result is summarized in Table~\ref{tab:overall}, where we have the following observations: \begin{itemize}[leftmargin=*] \item In most cases, the proposed HCR achieves distinct improvements over all baselines, showing its capacity of obtaining more accurate user preference estimations.
 The improvement can be attributed to the deconfounded training and inference, which remove hidden confounding effects.
 In addition, HCR consistently outperforms all methods that do not model hidden confounders, \ie all baselines except DCF.
 These findings reflect the rationality of our causal analysis of hidden confounders and validate the necessity to deal with hidden confounder issues.

-\item HCR consistently outperforms ESMM, while both adopt multi-task learning frameworks.
-This result implies that improvements of HCR over baselines should be attributed to removing the impact of hidden confounders rather than the multi-task learning.
+\item HCR consistently outperforms ESMM, while both these two methods adopt themulti-task learning framework.
+This result implies that improvements of HCR over baselines should be attributed to removing the hidden confounding effects rather than the multi-task learning.

-\item CR is superior to CT on Tiktok and Kwai.
+\item CR outperforms CT on Tiktok and Kwai.
 It is confusing that the model trained with direct access to the like (CT) cannot beat a model using only clicks (CR) during evaluation on the like data.
 However, this phenomenon is also found in the CR paper~\cite{wang_click}.
-There are two main reasons: 1) the like data is highly sparse; 2) CT captures correlations between like and item features without eliminating spurious correlations brought by hidden confounders, leading to biased estimations.
-CR does not directly fit the like data, but it takes the counterfactual inference to remove biases in clicks.
-Thus, CR achieves more accurate user preference estimations.
+Two main reasons exist: 1) highly sparse like data; 2) CT captures correlations between like and item features without eliminating spurious correlations brought by confounders, leading to biased estimations.
+CR employs counterfactual inference to eliminate biases in clicks, resulting in improved user preference estimations.
 Meanwhile, HCR outperforms CR \wrt R@50 by $16.75\%$ and $4.88\%$ on Tiktok and Kwai, respectively.
-These results again show that it is essential to address the problem of hidden confounder.
+These results again show that it is essential to address hidden confounders.